thinkcompany/think_dev-standards/development-standards/performance.md

 In some cases, responsive design will call for different size/shapes of an image at different breakpoints.
 To deliver this with the best performance, we should avoid always serving the same image simply redrawn at the right size.
 On low-bandwidth devices, loading a huge desktop sized image so that it fits on a mobile screen is a huge waste of page-weight.

 For background images, use CSS media queries to serve different images at lower sizes.
+The example below uses SASS to demonstrate this technique.

 ```sass
 .hero {